its-mieger/lara-ext/README.md

 | `joined`			| joins two collections and passes the tuples to a callback
 | `cursor_get`		| `data_get()` for collections
 | `db_table`		| gets a model's table name
+| `db_table_raw`		| gets a model's table name and quotes it for use in raw SQL expressions
 | `db_connection`	| gets a model's connection name
 | `db_field`		| prefixes a model's field name with the table name
+| `db_field_raw`	| prefixes a model's field name with the table name and quotes it for use in raw SQL expressions

 ## Helper improvements